Diamondbacks' Blaze Alexander hits 1st career home run vs. Yanks

-Diamondbacks’ Blaze Alexander goes yard vs. Yankees for 1st career home run
+Blaze Alexander hits 1st career home run in Diamondbacks’ loss to Yankees

 (Photo by Zac BonDurant/Getty Images)